What is a Franchise Tax?

 - File public information report.
 It is a form every corporate is required to file with the state.

-- File additional forms if they are applicable to you.
+- File additional forms if they apply to you.

 - Prepare and file franchise tax reports with the state.

 Companies may be subject to income tax or corporate tax.
 While income tax is being levied on profits earned by the company while franchise tax does not apply on profits.
-Instead, the corporate is taxed for the privilege they enjoy to operate in the state.
+Instead, the corporate is taxed for the privilege they enjoy operating in the state.

 Income tax is levied as per flat rates for the corporate on their profits.
 On the other hand, it can either be based on profit margin or share capital.